Aim of the Event

 We are inviting submissions for “Full Papers” and “Extended Abstracts“ in the following five categories: Demo, exhibitions, discussion papers, Ph.D. position paper, and significant, already published work.
 All papers must be formatted according to the acm-sigconf-authordraft template and submitted via the submission system.

-- Full Papers by September 3rd, 2021: Tracks with conference presentation – regular ACM online paper publication.
-Original work with eight to ten pages will be considered.
+- Full Papers by September 17th, 2021: Tracks with conference presentation – regular ACM online paper publication.
+We are looking for papers with high quality, original and unpublished contributions of eight to ten pages (references excluded).